Significant-Gravitas/AutoGPT/docs/challenges/building_challenges.md

         ai_name="Kubernetes",
         ai_role="an autonomous agent that specializes in creating Kubernetes deployment templates.", ai_goals=[
-            "Write the a simple kubernetes deployment file and save it as kube.yaml.
-You should make a simple nginx web server that uses docker and exposes the port 80.", ],
+            "Write a simple kubernetes deployment file and save it as a kube.yaml.", ],
     )
     ai_config.command_registry = command_registry